xpack-dev-tools/gcc-xpack/README.md

 - Obj-C
 - Obj-C++

+### `-static-libgcc -static-libstdc++`

+To avoid issues with shared libraries, specific to toolchains installed in custom locations, it is highly recommended to use only the static versions of the GCC libraries.

+For this append `-static-libgcc -static-libstdc++` to the linker line.

 ### Easy install

 The easiest way to install GCC is using the **binary xPack**, available as